 There are beautiful Christmas decorations on sale here as well and plenty of opportunities for present shopping.
 Santa's Village and Santa Park are located just a mile from the international airport of Rovaniemi (capital of Lapland), and is also accessible by bus or train from Helsinki.

-Visitors can see Finnish wildlife like musk ox, reindeer and snowy owls, or more exotic flora and fauna from all over the world, including really rare animals like the majestic snow leopard.
-As part of its mission to preserve and protect biodiversity the Helsinki zoo, which was founded 120 years ago, breeds and raises endangered animals.
-The zoo also offers rest areas, restaurants, and souvenir shops and you can bring your own picnic and enjoy it sitting on the cliff tops with lovely views.
+Visitors can see Finnish wildlife like musk ox, reindeer and snowy owls, or more exotic flora and fauna from all over the world, including rare animals like the majestic snow leopard and the red panda.
+As part of its mission to preserve and protect biodiversity the Helsinki zoo breeds and raises endangered animals.
+The zoo, founded 120 years ago, also offers rest areas, restaurants, and souvenir shops and you can bring your own picnic and enjoy it sitting on the cliff tops with lovely views.

 Address: Mustikkamaanpolku 12, Korkeasaari